-- There is widespread variability of multi-agency working occurring in practice, despite it being seen as critical to this group of young people. - Learning disability often does not specifically feature within current information-sharing processes and systems. - In Wales, one interviewee from a specialist CSE service claimed that the use of the SERAF assessment tool across all local authorities had improved data collection around CSE.
-This interviewee also described how the use of the SERAF has facilitated information-sharing between agencies and enhanced the prospects of using the information in relation to CSE.
+- There is widespread variability of multi-agency working occurring in practice, despite it being seen as critical to this group of young people. - Learning disability often does not specifically feature within current information-sharing processes and systems. - Professionals in Northern Ireland pointed to the Inquiry (Marshall, 2014) and thematic review as indicative that responses to CSE in general have not been adequate.
+They also highlighted that when there is a multi-agency response, young people with learning disabilities are viewed in the same way as other young people who experience, or are at risk of, CSE.